dantleech/blog/content/posts/2025/09-01-one-hour-expression-language.md

 [^dsl]: or **domain-specific language** - while an expression language isn't a _full_
     "language" in the PHP sense they can be categorised as DSLs.
 [^interpreter]: or more specifically an expresison language _interpreter_.
+[^patents]: there is no patent - but don't get any ideas.
+[^talk]: actually the specific code created at the PHPSW meetup in January
+    2025.
+The actual code changes each time.